Beach soccer: History

-Beach soccer or sand football (futebol de praia or futebol de areia) originated in Brazil, more precisely in Rio de Janeiro.
+Beach soccer or sand football (futebol de praia or futebol de areia) originated in Brazil, more precisely in Rio de Janeiro in the mid-20th century.
 In 1950, the first official tournament was created to unify small neighborhood tournaments that happened since 1940.
 It has grown to be an international game.
 The participation of international players such as Eric Cantona, Júnior, Romário and Zico has helped to expand the sport's popularity worldwide.

 Beach soccer had been played recreationally for years and in different formats.
 In 1992, the laws of the game were envisioned and a pilot event was staged by the founding partners of Beach Soccer Worldwide (BSWW) in Los Angeles, and the sport was adopted by Beach Soccer Los Angeles in 2017, being played all around Los Angeles County.
 By 1993, the first professional beach soccer competition was organized at Miami Beach with teams from the United States, Brazil, Argentina and Italy taking part.

 In April 1994, the first event to be covered by network television transmissions was held on Copacabana Beach in Rio de Janeiro, and the city hosted the first Beach Soccer World Championship in 1995.
 The competition was won by the host nation, making Brazil the first-ever world champions of Beach Soccer.
 Commercial interest began to match developments on the field, and growing demand for the sport around the world gave rise to the Pro Beach Soccer Tour in 1996.